juju/docs/src/en/config-LXD.md

 # Images

 Images need to be made available to LXD via either a local or network-based store.
-These can be called a local remote image store - **local remote** or a networked remote image store - **networked remote**.
+These can be called a local remote image store, a **local remote**, or a networked remote image store, a **network remote**.
 For Juju, they must have the names (aliases) in the format `ubuntu-<codename>` such as 'ubuntu-trusty' and 'ubuntu-xenial'.